Presentations at EAPL 2019

-In July 2019, HAC lab members Charlotte Hudson, Nkansah Anakwah, Feni Kontogianni, and Renan Saraiva will be presenting their research at the European Association of Psychology and Law (EAPL) Conference, in Santiago de Compsotela, Spain.
+In July 2019, HAC lab members Charlotte Hudson, Nkansah Anakwah, Feni Kontogianni, and Renan Saraiva presented their research at the European Association of Psychology and Law (EAPL) Conference, in Santiago de Compsotela, Spain.
 Below you will find the abstracts of each of their talks and posters.

 A lens model examination of consistency and deception